EEESocbitmesra/DEV_WEEK/project_folder/README.md

 ## Day 7
 - [ ] Make any final changes in your website, you still have time.
-- [ ] Make sure GitHub pages is enabled for your repository (if not, do so)
+- [ ] Make sure GitHub pages is enabled for your repository. <a href="https://help.github.com/en/enterprise/2.13/user/articles/configuring-a-publishing-source-for-github-pages">Go here to get help with this</a>
 - [ ] Visit **your_username.github.io**.
 That should be your portfolio.
 - [ ] Keep the forked repository in sync with the actual repository.
 Refer <a href="https://gist.github.com/CristinaSolana/1885435">this.</a>
 - [ ] In the synced fork on your repository, edit the README.md file to add your Name and the link to your portfolio.
 - [ ] Then make a Pull Request to the Repository on EEESoc Organisation from which you had first forked.

 ### Note:
-- Maintain a track of everything that you have learnt in progress.md file.
+- Maintain a track of everything that you have learnt in <a href="./progress.md">progress.md</a> file.
 - Download any code editor of your choice (for example vscode, sublime, brackets etc.)